Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 • Mould and mildew resistant

-• Holds colour well, resists fading
+• Holds colour well and resists fading

 Disadvantages of Polyester